 It’s free to have a booth, but you must meet certain guidelines, namely providing an awesome, free, fun, kid-oriented activity.
 No donations may be accepted for any cause and no products may be sold.
 Promotional materials may be displayed and additional information disseminated, but free children’s activities must be the primary purpose of your participation.
-Complete our Participation Agreement and submit it by August 31 to email@example.com: Participation Agreement
+Complete our Participation Agreement and submit it by August 19 (Link to be updated soon): Participation Agreement

 Frequently Asked Questions

 How much does it cost to go to Children’s Day?

 Admission, lunch, parking and all activities are FREE, thanks to the generosity and support of 40+ participating organizations.
 While supplies last.

 Tasty and nutritious offerings, courtesy of Whidbey Island Nourishes!
 Menu TBA.

 What should I bring?

 Travel light!
 Bring a re-fillable water bottle.
 We provide a light lunch (while supplies last), but you may want to bring snacks and water of your own.
 Sun protection, weather-appropriate clothing (layers!), and something to easily carry your things in (you’ll pick up goodies throughout the day) are good to bring.

 Can I bring my dog/pet?

 No. For the safety and consideration of all guests, we request that you leave all pets at home.
 Many children are frightened by dogs.
 Service animals, as defined by the A.D.A., are welcome.